 Day 5.
 Cappadocia – Red Tour

 Today we have a planned full day trip, called “Red Tour”.
-Price per person is 35 Euro* (valid in October’18) which is about 40 $.
+Price per person is 35 Euro* (valid on October’18) which is about 40 $.
 The minibus takes us from the hotel at 9.30 a.m.
 After bringing us to the head office of the tour operator, they are moving us to another (bigger) minibus and a local guide joins us.

 Back to Goreme

 We come back to the hotel in the afternoon, around 4:00 p.m.
 After a short rest, we are going for a walk around the town again.
 There are flowering gardens around us, as well as open doors to all guest houses and hotels, where everyone can enter the inner courtyard and took pictures.
-We are walking down, towards the city center – the sunset begins.
-We are standing on the terrace for a while and taking pictures, because the panorama of Goreme looks really beautiful from this perspective.
+We are walking down, towards the city centre – the sunset begins.
+We are standing on the terrace for a while and taking pictures because the panorama of Goreme looks beautiful from this perspective.

-After dinner in the city center, we are coming back to the hotel.
+After dinner in the city centre, we are coming back to the hotel.
 Today, one of the hotel owners is waiting for us again and says that our balloon flight will not take place again tomorrow.
 Due to a strong wind, all flights are cancelled.
 Again, we are disappointed, but … – third time lucky.
 We still hope to have this adventure.